What is USDT? All you need to know about Tether USD

 In general, there are 3 main ways to store USDT in wallets:

 Hot Wallet: Your USDT will be stored in your blockchain addresses.
-This means you will use a passphrase (seed phrase) to have access to your crypto wallets such as non-custodial wallets such as MetaMask (Ethereum), Phantom (Solana), Coin98 Super App (Multichain), etc. Coin98 Super App is an all-in-one application that supports USDT on multiple blockchain platforms.
+This means you will use a passphrase (seed phrase) to have access to your crypto wallets such as non-custodial wallets such as MetaMask (Ethereum), Phantom (Solana), Coin98 Super Wallet (Multichain), etc. Coin98 Super App is an all-in-one application that supports USDT on multiple blockchain platforms.

 Cold Wallet (Hardware Wallet): Your private key will be stored in a physical device (it might look like a USB drive).
 To use the crypto wallet, you will need to connect the device to the internet via computer or mobile device.
 This method keeps your crypto wallet safe from online attackers.